 CHEESE, ABSINTHE ....
 AND THE PRESIDENT ... contd from Jura Mountain Traditions

-My first up close introduction to the region’s cheeses was on a visit to one-time military fortress Fort Saint-Antoine in Granges Narboz, 1100m high in the mountains.
+My first up close introduction to the region’s cheeses was on a visit to one-time military fortress Fort Saint-Antoine in Granges Narboz, 1100m up in the mountains.
 Built in 1870 to protect the country’s eastern borders, today it is used to house 100,000 wheels of Comte cheese.
 Comté does not have a very strong smell but as I walked through areas stacked ceiling high with thousands of rounds of cheese, the odour was overpowering.
 The fort’s structure of cut and vaulted stone covered with a thick layer of soil provides ideal conditions for the necessary slow maturation and the installation is so vast that cheeses are turned and moved from shelf to shelf by robot machines.

 One of the most unusual parts of my trip was when I met the President.
-Ah no, not President Macron but President Georgette Bertin-Pourchet of the Republique du Saugeais, a self-proclaimed micronation which has existed since 1947.This tiny French republic with a population of just over 5,000 has its own language and national anthem.
+Ah no, not President Macron but President Georgette Bertin-Pourchet of the Republique du Saugeais, a self-proclaimed micronation which has existed since 1947.
+This tiny French republic with a population of just over 5,000 has its own language and national anthem.
 I even received a signed certificate authorising my visit to her republic.
 Now that’s something that doesn’t happen very often.

 Read here about the region's silk museum ...... and - why are bells everywhere?